useField

 jsconst { setErrors } = useField('field', value => !!value);

-// Sets a the errors to a single error message
+// Sets the errors to a single error message

 setErrors('field is required');